cloudfoundry/cf-networking-release/src/example-apps/cats-and-dogs/README.md

 Backend URL: [_____] [ Submit ]
 ```

 Enter the backend's overlay IP and port (10.255.76.2:9876) and hit submit.
 You will see an error message.
 This is because the two apps have not been configured to allow connections from the frontend to the backend.

-To configure policies you must have the netman [CF CLI plugin](https://github.com/cloudfoundry-incubator/netman-release/blob/develop/docs/CLI.md) installed.
+To configure policies you must have the CF Networking [CLI plugin](https://github.com/cloudfoundry-incubator/cf-networking/blob/develop/docs/CLI.md) installed.
 Now allow access:

 ```
 cf allow-access frontend backend --port 9876 --protocol tcp